CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Common-NX-OS-Commands-to-NVUE.md

 ## Access Control Lists (ACLs)

-ACLs in Cumulus Linux are based on Linux iptables and behave differently from NX-OS in the following ways:
+ACLs in Cumulus Linux are based on Linux `iptables` and behave differently from NX-OS in the following ways:

-- There is no implicit deny.
+- No implicit deny.
 ACLs must end in a `match any` and `action deny` rule to drop all unmatched traffic.
-- There is no support for wildcard masks.
+- No support for wildcard masks.
 You must list subnets individually.

 For more information, refer to the {{<kb_link latest="cl" url="System-Configuration/Netfilter-ACLs/_index.md" text="Netfilter - ACLs" >}} section of the Cumulus Linux User Guide.